MotionCrafter: Dense Geometry and Motion Reconstruction with a 4D VAE: Acknowledgments

 \section{Acknowledgments}

-Ruijie Zhu completed this work during his internship at Tencent ARC Lab.
-We thank Tian-Xing Xu for providing the codebase of GeometryCrafter.
+Xiaoguang Han is supported by Guangdong Provincial Outstanding Youth Fund with No. 2023B1515020055.
 Chuanxia Zheng is supported by NTU SUG-NAP and the National Research Foundation, Singapore, under its NRF Fellowship Award NRF-NRFF17-2025-0009. \\ {

 }

 \maketitlesupplementary

 {\Alph{section}} {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}}